 1 – Challenges related to ITSM process roles

-In my experience, these challenges are often observed with people resources with fewer than five years of ITSM operational knowledge and the service providers that have a high demand for competent and skilled resources (incident management, MIM, PM, CM, and SACM process managers and analysts):
+In my experience, the challenges with ITSM processes are often observed with people resources with fewer than five years of ITSM operational knowledge and the service providers that have a high demand for competent and skilled resources (incident management, MIM, PM, CM, and SACM process managers and analysts):

 - Lack of effective communication in driving/resolving MIM calls